Lutu-gl/AudioID-Retrieval/README.md

   - Mobile recording (outdoor playback and re-recording)
 - **Constellation Maps**: Generate time-frequency representations for efficient matching.
 - **Matching and Retrieval**: Perform query matching against a music database using precision, recall, and other metrics.
-- **Scalability**: Extend the system to larger datasets and more efficient hashing approaches in future milestones.

 ---